ToryDeng/scRNA-FeatureSelection/README.md

 ├─common_utils
 │      utils.py           #  common utils
 │
 ├─config
 │      datasets_config.py
 │      experiments_config.py
 │      methods_config.py
 │
 ├─data_loader
-│      dataset.py
+│      dataset.py         # load and preprocess datasets
 │      utils.py           # utils used in loading and preprocessing data │
 ├─experiments
-│      metrics.py         # metrics used in batch correction, cell classification and cell clustering │      recorders.py       # record the evaluation results and sink them to disk │      run_experiments.py
+│      metrics.py         # metrics used in batch correction, cell classification and cell clustering │      recorders.py       # record the evaluation results and sink them to disk │      run_experiments.py # run each experiment by calling the corresponding function │
-│
 ├─figures                 # store the umap and t-sne figures │